The seasonal flu vaccine (flu jab) protects against several strains of flu virus. These are the strains most likely to be circulating this flu season.

 Getting the flu vaccine is the best way to help protect yourself from getting the flu.

-It won't stop all flu viruses and the level of protection may vary.
+It will not stop all flu viruses and the level of protection may vary.
 So it's not a 100% effective and you may still get flu.

-But if you do get flu after you have the vaccine, it's likely to be milder.
-It should also be shorter than it would have been.
+But if you do get flu after you have the vaccine, it's likely to be milder and you will recover more quickly.

-Flu vaccines have been given to millions of people worldwide for over 60 years.
+Flu vaccines have been given to millions of people worldwide for over 60 years, including to pregnant women.
 Reactions are generally mild.

 Flu vaccine side effects